paragjyoti000/paragjyoti000/README.md

 # 👋 Hi there, I'm Paragjyoti Sutradhar!

 ## 💻 About Me
 I'm a passionate Full-Stack Developer with a strong interest in building web applications and exploring new technologies.
-Currently, I'm working as an **Application Packager** at Wipro and pursuing **Full Stack Web Development** in my spare time.
+Currently, I work as an **Application Packager** at Wipro and pursue **Full Stack Web Development** in my free time.

 - 🌱 I’m currently learning **Next.js**, **Game Development**, and sharpening my **MERN stack** skills.
 - 💼 Looking to transition into a **Web or Software Development** role.